About

 Christopher Stollery

 Christopher is a graduate of both the National Institute of Dramatic Art (NIDA) and the Australian Film Television & Radio School (AFTRS).
-He has toured the stages of Europe with Cate Blanchett, appeared with John Cleese at the Sydney Opera House, performed in a musical with Tim Minchin and directed Australian Test Cricket Captain Steve Smith in a TVC.
+He has toured the stages of Europe with Cate Blanchett, performed with John Cleese at the Sydney Opera House, sang in a musical with Tim Minchin.
+He also directed Australian Test Cricket Captain Steve Smith in a TVC.

 Jason van Genderen